We review four all-in-one kitchen machines, priced from $329 to $2089, including the new Thermomix TM5.

 - Thermomix TM31

 We also looked at the Kenwood Cooking Chef – it's different in design to the other all-in-one machines and we felt it was unfair to compare it directly.
 It looks like a traditional Kenwood Chef benchtop mixer, but with an induction heating element that allows you to cook food in it as well.

 How we test

-Performance our home economist, Fiona Mair, assesses the functions of the kitchen machines by conducting a range of tests from chopping, to kneading, to braising and making risotto, steaming and crushing.
+Performance Our home economist Fiona Mair assesses the functions of the kitchen machines in a range of tests from chopping, to kneading, to braising and making risotto, steaming and crushing.
 A total of 16 tests are conducted on the machines and the results are averaged into the overall performance score.